cowsql/go-cowsql/README.md

 ======

-This repository provides the `go-cowsql` Go package, containing bindings for the [CowSQL](https://github.com/cowsql/cowsql) C library and a pure-Go client for the cowsql wire [protocol](https://github.com/cowsql/cowsql/blob/master/doc/protocol.md).
+This repository provides the `go-cowsql` Go package, containing bindings for the [cowsql](https://github.com/cowsql/cowsql) C library and a pure-Go client for the cowsql wire [protocol](https://github.com/cowsql/cowsql/blob/master/doc/protocol.md).

 Fork of Canonical go-dqlite
 ---------------------------

-These bindings are a CowSQL-oriented fork of Canonical's [go-dqlite](https://github.com/canonical/go-dqlite) ones, which were originally written by CowSQL's author [himself](https://github.com/canonical/go-dqlite/commits?author=freeekanayaka) while working at Canonical.
+These bindings are a cowsql-oriented fork of Canonical's [go-dqlite](https://github.com/canonical/go-dqlite) ones, which were originally written by cowsql's author [himself](https://github.com/canonical/go-dqlite/commits?author=freeekanayaka) while working at Canonical.